SerkoOld/OrderManagement/Order.Management/ReviewNotes.md

 - Customer class can implement an IShapeFactory to follow factory pattern to create all shapes while taking in user prompt.
 - Would introduce a ColourConfig object which can be static to be extensible and allow adding of more colours in future.
 - Input prompts using Generic Paramter that accept a typeof Shape for colours can be also handled by this config class.
+- User can be given option to quit out of application.
 - All Report classes need to use `this` instead of `base` keyword.
 - GenerateTable method can be dynamic to accomadate and handle any introduction of new shape and colour.
 - Solution lacks effective exeption handling.
+- Code should be commented
+-
 - Unit testing
   - Scenarios:
 	- Validation of inputs fields such as Name should only have alphabets.